GluuFederation/gluu-docker/examples/multi-hosts/README.md

 LDAP containers are divided into two roles:

-1. LDAP that has initial data.
+1. LDAP that has initial data

     Run this command to deploy the container: